Free English Lessons

 Are you a sport fan?
 What sports do you like playing?

-Sport is a common topic in English conversation, so whether you like sport or not, it’s good to have something to say and be able to to ask some questions about sport.
+Sport is a common topic in conversations in English, so whether you like sport or not, it’s good to have something to say and be able to to ask some questions about sport.

 Do you know what the words sporty and fanatic mean?